Bsenzio/wamg/README.md

 This repository contains the complete source code, assets, and build materials for *Bald B in Where Are My Veggies?*, a fully playable Nintendo Entertainment System (NES/Famicom) game that embeds Conway’s Game of Life as a core gameplay mechanic for artificial life and educational purposes.

-The project accompanies the manuscript (*under revision*):

-*Vegetables, Enemies, and Emergence: A Playable Game of Life on Nintendo for Educational Purposes*

-(*submitted to the International Journal of Innovations in Machine Intelligence*)

 ## 📌 Project Overview

 *Platform*: *Nintendo Entertainment System / Famicom*